 Others think only of lobster when they walk in the door of this old tavern / restaurant.
 Various sizes of whole lobster are available, from one to four pounds, and sometimes up to eight pounds.
 They are ravishing lobsters: tender, aromatic, moist and ocean-sweet.
 If whole steamed lobster with butter to dip it in is not your cup of tea, Jim Barbarie's also offers baked and stuffed lobster and lobster tails.

-If you don't want to commit to one or the other, the menu lists all kinds of surf & turf options, including Black Angus top sirloin and lobster tail, prime rib and king crab legs, filet mignon and stuffed shrimp, and half-pound sirloins with broiled scallops.
+For non-committal types, the menu lists all kinds of surf & turf options, including Black Angus top sirloin and lobster tail, prime rib and king crab legs, filet mignon and stuffed shrimp, and half-pound sirloins with broiled scallops.

 Warning: on weekend nights, Jim Barbarie's tends to get very crowded.
 Be prepared to wait for a table.
-Later in the dinner hour on weekends, there is live entertainment in the form of a Top 40 band, and tables are pushed back to make a dance floor.